iammurali/mug-money-landing-page/README.md

 I am working on creating a website that will help you generate a landing page.
-Looking forward for contribution from the cummunitu
+Looking forward for contribution from the cummunity